- places to visit

 Weddings are held on Saturdays (and sometimes on Sundays) from May to October so the formal garden and the grounds around the house are unavailable after 1PM on these event days, but the rest of the 90 acres are open.

 Commercial/Professional photographers – please schedule your visits by emailing firstname.lastname@example.org to ensure that space (outdoors or indoors) is available.
-Hourly/daily fees may apply.
+Supporting Membership is required for professional photographers.